Hord (HORD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Hord Historical Price

-According to the latest data gathered on Hord live price page, the current price of Hord is 0.00189662USD.
-The circulating supply of Hord(HORD) is 253.42M HORD , giving it a market capitalization of $480.48K.
+According to the latest data gathered on Hord live price page, the current price of Hord is 0.0019821USD.
+The circulating supply of Hord(HORD) is 253.42M HORD , giving it a market capitalization of $501.59K.

 How Does Hord (HORD) Price Prediction Module Work?